|subway art print displayed on mantle available here|

 thankful | chronicle your gratitude

-UPDATE: FIND THE 2014 GRATITUDE JOURNAL HERE and more mini books, too!
+UPDATE: find the 2015 GRATITUDE JOURNAL HERE and more mini books

 I'll admit that there are days that challenge me.
 Challenge me to be as good as I can be.
 To be thankful for the blessing of another day even when I feel that everything has gone wrong and that I've not lived up to my full potential.